askmeegs/build-a-platform-with-krm/4-platform-admin/partD-policy-controller.md

 Now that we've learned how to use Config Sync to make sure certain resources are deployed consistently across our Kubernetes environment, let's address the second goal: **preventing unsafe configuration** from landing in any of the clusters.

 Up to now, we've used Config Sync to deploy resources that are part of the Kubernetes core APIs (Namespaces, ResourceQuotas).
 A Resource Quota is a form of policy that can prevent unsafe config - unsafe meaning, a resource asking for too much CPU or memory - but what if we want to do more complex things, like make sure the name of a resource matches certain guidelines?
-Or ensure that no Deployment containers run in privileged mdoe?
+Or ensure that no Deployment containers run in privileged mode?

 This requires **introspection** of a KRM resource itself - said another way, it requires meta-KRM resources about *other* KRM resources.
 [Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) is a tool that does just that.